Mumbai: 1.5 lakh apply for junior college admissions in a week

-With the high number of applicants as well as 90%+ scorers, colleges are worried that many students may be left disappointed; trend of state board students finding it tough to get seats in the first list is expected to continue
+With high number of applicants as well as 90%+ scorers, colleges are worried that many students may be left disappointed; trend of state board students finding it tough to get seats in first list is expected to continue

 It has been only a week since junior college admissions have begun and the education department has already received close to 1.5 lakh applications online.

 Colleges which are conducting quota seats admissions (management, minority, sports and culture, etc) for the junior as well as degree divisions have also been flooded with applications and are worried that many students might be left disappointed because of the fierce competition.